ucsd-ccbb/visJS2jupyter/docs/README.md

 When working with networks, it is often useful to consider how similar two networks are.
 The function draw_graph_overlap introduces a network overlap visualization function to allow comparisons between networks.
 This function takes in two NetworkX graphs and displays a single graph of their union.
 Intersecting nodes are triangles and non-intersecting nodes are either circles or squares, depending on which graph they belong to.
 A simple example can be found at https://bl.ocks.org/julialen/raw/d21c9d378cb09b5a7181497101996727/.

+*Figure S2: Graph of the overlap between two networks using draw_graph_overlap.
+Nodes in the intersection of the networks are orange triangles, while edges in the intersection are colored red.*
 ![Graph overlap](https://github.com/ucsd-ccbb/visJS2jupyter/blob/master/docs/graph_overlap.png?raw=true)